Welcome to Thailandblog.nl

 Or do you need the letter for something else?
 Then it matters where you are now.
 In the Netherlands you can have it translated into English, in Thailand too.
 But in these countries there are different rules for certification and you will receive an explanation about this on the website of the embassy.

-Hello Mary-Ann, the question you ask seems a bit strange to me, if I may say so.
-We also emigrated to Thailand on April 1 (no joke and we are 64 and 65) and never had to complete a tax income declaration.
-So I don't know how to get there in Apeldoorn.
-And what Erik says is correct, you have to enter your income yourself and have it legalized at the Dutch embassy in Bangkok.
-Maybe this is something for you.
+Hi Mary-Ann, the question you are asking seems a bit odd to me if I may say so.
+We also emigrated to Thailand on April 1 (no joke and we are 64 and 65 years old) and have never had to fill in an income statement from the tax authorities.
+So I don't know how they get to that in Apeldoorn.
+And what Erik indicates is correct, you have to enter your income yourself and have it legalized at the Dutch embassy in Bangkok.
+Maybe this will help you.

 With a visa retired O application in the Netherlands, the embassy will ask what your income is.
 At the time, 2 years ago, it was sufficient to show 3 bank statements on which the salary was paid.